 The North River is a great place to stay if you want something quiet – it’s a small community between Ingonish and Baddeck.
 There’s not a lot to do here, but the scenery is spectacular, and it’s the perfect place to go if you want to experience kayaking in Cape Breton.
 I booked myself a room at these extremely cozy cabins on my last night, which is basically my dream home!

 The owner of these cabins built them himself, and they are so well designed.
 Each cabin has a theme; I stayed at the ‘Octopuses Garden’ (queue Beatles playing).
 Inside, there is a super comfy bed and two small mattresses in the top loft.
-They have electricity inside, and even built-in speakers in the walls.
+They have electricity inside and built-in speakers.
 There’s a kitchen area you can use outside, as well as a fire pit.
-These cabins are one of my favorites places to stay on the Cabot Trail.

 Best Places to Stay in Baddeck NS